opendatacube/benchmark-rio-s3/report.md

 ### Amazon S3 and Data Access

 Amazon S3 is the most cost effective way to store "active" data in AWS, for archival needs there is [Glacier](https://aws.amazon.com/glacier/).
-It is an "object store", but it can superficially appear as a file system, to which access is performed via authenticated HTTP.
+S3 is an "object store", but it can be superficially viewed as a file system, to which access is performed via authenticated HTTP.
 The details of authentication are quite complex, but also not very important, as libraries deal with that aspect of things.
 Authentication is used for access control, or in case of public data sets with "user pays" policy for billing the user for access.
-Landsat 8 data can be accessed without any credentials.
+Landsat 8 data can be accessed without any credentials, and Sentinel is switching to user pays model.

 [GDAL](http://gdal.org) Geospatial Data Abstraction Library has supported working with HTTP resources for a while now, and S3 authentication support has been added more recently.
 There is constant progress in improving performance and usability when working with network assets.
 Just because some file is on a remote server, it doesn't mean that the entire file needs to be downloaded before accessing pixel data.
 HTTP supports requesting partial content of a file, S3 understand that as well.

-A common format in GIS is GeoTIFF.
+A common data storage format in GIS is GeoTIFF.
 GeoTIFF files can be internally tiled, so you can access a portion of a raster without ever reading the rest of the file.
 GDAL can do exactly that, it will first fetch enough data to parse the header data, then will fetch "just enough" compressed pixel data to return raster data for a region of interest.
-TIFF being an extremely flexible format can be hard to work with over HTTP, so [Cloud Optimized GeoTIFF](https://trac.osgeo.org/gdal/wiki/CloudOptimizedGeoTIFF) profile has been developed to constraint how TIFF files are constructed to enable best possible efficiency for access over HTTP.
+TIFF being an extremely flexible format can be hard to work with over HTTP, so [Cloud Optimized GeoTIFF](https://trac.osgeo.org/gdal/wiki/CloudOptimizedGeoTIFF) profile has been developed to constraint how TIFF files are constructed to enable best possible efficiency of access over HTTP.

 ### Rasterio